 Further support and advice can be accessed via the following links;

-Hand in hand with the School’s desire for its students to access every opportunity for learning, there will be the need to keep them safe from the perils of the Internet, digital and mobile technologies.
-Ivanhoe School is committed to ensuring that all students will be able to use existing, as well as up and coming technologies safely.
-We are also committed to ensuring that all those who work with students; as well as their parents, are educated as to the dangers that exist so that they can take an active part in safeguarding children and young people.
+Hand in hand with the School’s desire for its learners to access every opportunity, there will be the need to keep them safe from the dangers of the Internet and digital platforms.
+We are committed to ensuring that all learners are able to use all technologies safely.
+We are also committed to ensuring that all those who work with young people; as well as their parents and carers, are educated about the dangers that exist so that they can take an active part in safeguarding.

 Safer Internet Guide for Parents